Top 10 Cons & Disadvantages of Indeed

 • Job seekers may feel demoralized if their applications are rejected, even though they were not adequately qualified for the role.

-A small business posted a job listing on Indeed, hoping to find a few qualified candidates for an administrative position.
-Instead, they received over 300 applications, most of which lacked the necessary experience or skills, making the hiring process much longer and more complex.
+Real-Life Example: A small business posted a job listing on Indeed, hoping to attract a handful of qualified candidates for an administrative position.
+Instead, they were overwhelmed with over 300 applications within just a few days, the vast majority of which lacked the necessary experience or relevant skills, making the hiring process far more lengthy, costly, and complex than anticipated.

-Implement stricter filtering mechanisms on job postings and require applicants to answer qualifying questions before submitting their resumes.
-Employers can also use premium features to set up automated resume screenings.
+Solution: Employers should implement stricter filtering mechanisms on their job postings and require applicants to answer role-specific qualifying questions before submitting their resumes.
+Indeed’s built-in screener question feature can help weed out unsuitable candidates early.
+Additionally, employers can leverage premium features to set up automated resume screenings, ensuring only the most relevant applications reach the hiring manager’s desk.

 Disadvantage #2: High Competition Among Job Seekers